biasmv/pv/doc/mol.rst

 The following functions import structures from different data formats.

-.. function:: pv.io.pdb(pdbData)
+.. function:: pv.io.pdb(pdbData[, options])

   Loads a structure from the *pdbData* string and returns it.
-In case multiple models are present in the file (as designated by MODEL/ENDMDL), only the first is read.
+In case multiple models are present (as designated by MODEL/ENDMDL), only the first is read.
+This behavior can be changed by passing  ``loadAllModels : true`` to the options dictionary.
+In that case all models present in the string are loaded and returned as an array.
+Secondary structure and assembly information is assigned to all of the models.

 The following record types are handled:

    * *ATOM/HETATM* for the actual coordinate data.
 Alternative atom locations other than those labelled as *A* are discarded.
    * *HELIX/STRAND* for assignment of secondary structure information.